-RepairPal has identified the most common problems with the Honda as reported by actual vehicle owners.
+RepairPal has identified the most common problems for 21 Honda models based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 The front brake rotors can warp and cause a vibration when braking.
 The rotors will need to be machined or in cases where they are worn to thin, replaced to correct this issue.

 There have been some issues reported with the electric sliding doors.
 Our technicians remind us that proper diagnoses will be necessary to determine the cause of various faults which may occur.